 By establishing a hub or a central location for the drop-off and pick-up of freights, you will utilize the driver’s time and the truck more efficiently.
-In the same manner, if you know when will the freight trucks reach the hub, you can schedule the delivery time with the receiver accordingly.
+Similarly, if you know when the freight trucks will reach the hub, you can schedule the delivery time with the receiver accordingly.

 This way, it prevents drivers(who have to deliver products to the receiver) from bearing extra downtime waiting for another freight truck to reach the hub.
 So, in short, the hub and spoke model aids in better resource management.